Brian Guebert: University career

-CFL
+Professional career

 Guebert attended training camp with the Saskatchewan Roughriders in 2003, appearing in one exhibition game against Winnipeg.

-Guebert was signed as a free agent with Winnipeg on May 30, 2007 and was an active special teams player.
+Guebert was signed as a free agent with Winnipeg on May 30, 2007, and was an active special teams player.
 He was released following the 2008 season.

+After retiring from competitive football, Guebert was recruited as a co-interim coach for the University of Saskatchewan's football team.
+Later, he became the Executive Director of the Saskatoon Minor Football league.
+In 2021, Guebert was behind efforts to recruit players to play flag football, with an eye on participating in the 2028 Summer Olympics.